-FDA Safety Communication Regarding Over-the Counter Pulse oximeters: February 19, 2021 The concern is about the grown number of purchases of over the counter (OTC) pulse oximeters during the pandemic.
-These products have serious limitations including inaccurate readings.
-OTC pulse oximeters do not undergo FDA approval, clinical testing and are not intended for medical purposes.
+FDA Safety Communication Regarding Over-the Counter Pulse Oximeters: February 19, 2021 Concern about the growing number of purchases of over the counter (OTC) pulse oximeters during the pandemic as these products have serious limitations including inaccurate readings.
+OTC pulse oximeters do not undergo FDA approval or clinical testing and are not intended for medical purposes.

-As a result, the FDA has issued a safety communication to pay close attention to all health symptoms, in relation to sighs of shortness of breath or low oxygen levels rather than rely solely upon the readings of a pulse oximeter.
+The FDA has issued a safety communication to pay close attention to all health symptoms, particularly shortness of breath or low oxygen levels rather than rely solely upon the readings of a pulse oximeter.
 These symptoms include.